Edith Hamilton: Childhood and family

 Edith Hamilton, the eldest child of American parents Gertrude Pond (1840–1917) and Montgomery Hamilton (1843–1909), was born on August 12, 1867, in Dresden, Germany.
 Shortly after her birth, the Hamilton family returned to the United States and made their home in Fort Wayne, Indiana, where Edith's grandfather, Allen Hamilton, had settled in the early 1820s.
 Edith spent her youth among her extended family in Fort Wayne.

 Edith's grandfather, Allen Hamilton, was an Irish immigrant who came to Indiana in 1823 by way of Canada and settled in Fort Wayne.
 In 1828 he married Emerine Holman, the daughter of Indiana Supreme Court Justice Jesse Lynch Holman.
 Allen Hamilton became a successful Fort Wayne businessman and a land speculator.
 Much of the city of Fort Wayne was built on land he once owned.
 The Hamilton family's large estate on a three-block area of downtown Fort Wayne included three homes.
 The family also built a home at Mackinac Island, Michigan, where they spent many of their summers.
 For the most part, the second and third generations of the extended Hamilton family, which included Edith's family, as well as her uncles, aunts, and cousins, lived on inherited wealth.

 Montgomery Hamilton, a scholarly man of leisure, was one of Allen and Emerine (Holman) Hamilton's eleven children; however, only five of the siblings lived.
 Her father attended Princeton University and Harvard Law School and also studied in Germany.
 Montgomery met Gertrude Pond, the daughter of a wealthy Wall Street broker and sugar importer, while living in Germany.
 They were married in 1866.
 Montgomery Hamilton became a partner in a wholesale grocery business in Fort Wayne, but the partnership dissolved in 1885 and the business failure caused a financial loss for the family.
 Afterwards, Montgomery Hamilton retreated from public life.
 Edith's mother, Gertrude, who loved modern literature and spoke several languages, remained socially active in the community and had "wide cultural and intellectual interests."
-After the failure of her father's business, Edith realized that she would need to provide a livelihood for herself and decided to become an educator.
+After her father's business failed, Edith realized that she would need to provide a livelihood for herself and decided to become an educator.